Eoghan Harris: Personal life

 Harris's ex-wife, Anne Harris, was formerly editor of the Sunday Independent.
 In December 2007, Harris married Gwendoline Halley, from Waterford.
 He is an atheist.

 Harris has had prostate cancer.
 Writing in the 3 May 2020 edition of the Sunday Independent, Harris stated that his cancer had returned.
 Harris had written his previous column from an emergency department in a Dublin hospital.
 Sworn enemies wished him well, with Fergus Finlay writing in the Irish Examiner: "Eoghan Harris’s self-aggrandisement might drive me nuts at times, but contrary as he is, his would be a voice that we would all miss if it was forced to be quiet for too long".

+His brother, Joe, served as a member of Cork County Council from 2014 to 2019, initially as an Independent and later for the Social Democrats.